Trushant-Adeshara-UM/aiddam/README.md

 python src/train.py
 ```

-If you want to use pre-trained model, you can use following link to download the model which I trained on RTX 2080 GPU with 15 epoch in the checkpoints directory
+If you want to use pre-trained model, you can use this [link](https://drive.google.com/file/d/1IqC9cNaDSQz8aydt-Dmxj-BfH6-mCg2t/view?usp=sharing) to download the model which I trained on RTX 2080 GPU with 15 epoch.
+Place it in the checkpoints directory.
-#TODO Add Link of the model

 ## Results Using Sample Data